 For fine dining, Cianti at Mission Point, the Woods restaurant, and the Jockey Club are great choices.
 For casual fare, popular locations include the Mustang Lounge, Yankee Rebel, and the Ice House.
 Several restaurants offer late-night dining options such as The Gate House, Island Slice Pizzeria, and Seabiscuit Cafe.
 Check out the complete listing of dining options.

 Planning a picnic or just want a snack or groceries?
 Doud’s Market is the island’s grocery store with a large selection of wines, beers, and spirits.
 They also stock over-the-counter medicines.
-You can buy pizza by-the-slice and hot sandwiches from their deli.
+You can even purchase pizza by-the-slice and pre-made sandwiches.
 An ideal place for the budget-conscious.

 A trip to the island isn’t complete without trying some of the famous Mackinac Island fudge.
 There are six different fudge shops on the island, some with multiple locations.
 All are great choices and feature unique flavors.
 Some shops even offer mail orders so your friends and relatives can share in the fun.
 My personal favorite is the Murray Hotel for their early-bird special and large variety of flavors.
 Here’s a list of all your options: